Delaware

 Click on the individual to view certification status, expiration date, and any disciplinary actions.

-About the Delaware CNA Registry
+About the Delaware Certified Nursing Assistant Registry

 The Delaware Certified Nursing Assistant Registry is maintained by the Delaware Division of Professional Regulation under the Board of Nursing.
 It contains information about all individuals certified to work as CNAs in Delaware.